Rifles And You

 If you're early in the game and just need an echelon that can clear the first 2-3 chapters of night combat, you honestly don't need to worry much about synergy – grab M14 and G43, at least one hand gun, and as many SMGs as you need to let them survive.

-To determine which of your available handgun+RF combos give the best results, plug them into the combat simulator, and look at the relevant stats:
+Example formations for both are up in their respective sections; to determine which of your available handgun+RF combos give the best results, plug them into the combat simulator, and look at the relevant stats:

 - Bamboos want to maximize skill damage on the rifles